New Orleans – A Big Easy Weekend Getaway

 An evening with friends in New Orleans – Credit Nidhi Sharma

-The French Quarter (Vieux Carre) is the oldest neighbourhood in the city, and its most unique cultural hub.
-This is where you will find all those picture postcard views of Creole houses, wrought iron balconies and colourful homes.
+The French Quarter (Vieux Carre) is the oldest neighborhood in the city, and its most unique cultural hub.
+This is where you will find all those picture postcard views of Creole houses, wrought iron balconies and colorful homes.
 The architecture here is a blend of French, Spanish, Creole and American styles.
 The Quarter is charming, great for people watching, and wonderful for walking around.
 Here are some of the places I visited during my weekend in New Orleans.

 St Louis Cathedral